atauenis/webone/README.md

 See **[WebOne wiki](https://github.com/atauenis/webone/wiki)** for complete list of features and full documentation.

+## Beta Version Notes
+See **[README-0.16-BETA.md](https://github.com/atauenis/webone/blob/master/README-0.16-BETA.md)** file for changes in the version, built from latest Git source code.
+That file contains more recent information about WebOne 0.16.0.

+The **README.md** and **Wiki** is currently containing information, related to WebOne latest stable version, 0.15.3.

 ## Server prerequisites
 Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET 6.0 Runtime are required on server PC.
 See [.NET 6.0 System Requirements](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).